Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here are fees for one buy operation of a European ETF with different order sizes:

-Buy shares of an European ETF (Euronext Paris) with Swiss Brokers
+Buy shares of a European ETF with Swiss Brokers

-Buy shares of an European ETF (Euronext Paris) with Swiss Brokers
+Buy shares of a European ETF with Swiss Brokers

-These results are quite interesting.
-For small operations (below 2000 EUR), Yuh is the cheapest with a good margin.
-Then, for medium operations, FlowBank is the cheapest.
+These results are pretty interesting.
+For small operations (below 2000 EUR), Saxo, Yuh, and Neon are the cheapest, with a good margin.
+Then, for medium operations, FlowBank is the most affordable.
 Then, for large operations, Saxo is significantly better than the others.
-With a minimum of only 10 EUR and a low percentage fee, Saxo Bank is quite interesting for trading European ETFs.
+With a minimum of only 2 EUR and a low percentage fee, Saxo Bank is quite interesting for trading European ETFs.

 All the others are more expensive in this case.
-After Saxo Bank and FlowBank, the third cheapest Swiss broker is CornerTrader with its Capital account.
-Finally, Yuh becomes bad for large operations.
+After Saxo Bank and FlowBank, the third cheapest Swiss broker is Cornèrtrader with its Capital account.
+Finally, Yuh and Neon become bad for large operations.

 Buy shares of U.S. companies with a Swiss broker